 The return to school is a complex issue for many, and for us involves three different schools and colleges.
 Today marks a surge in excitement because one of my children starts a course in a college that, frankly, almost tempted me to pack in my role as adult provider and go back to being a student.
-I am tense with hope – I so hope it’s going to be as great as I imagine it could be.
+I am tense with hope, that it’s going to be as great as I imagine it could be.
 I was happy at his age; I wish the same and more for him.
 For my younger children, we return to known schools.
 I look forward to seeing their friends.
 I am not overly frightened of COVID because, although it’s an obvious concern, I have no energy for fear, for the time being.
-We’ll be careful and responsible and we will move on, assessing the situation as we go.

 There again, perhaps that doesn’t matter, either.